 What it costs: Pay only $160 in annual fees with this card while still being rewarded.
 No extra fees apply for additional cardholders (up to 99 cards), meaning the entire cost of your business credit card remains at $160, or just $1.60 per card if issuing 100 cards in total (including the primary card).

 What you can earn: Two Membership Rewards Ascent points per dollar spent up to 100,000 points per year ($50,000 spend), after which you’ll earn one Ascent point per dollar spent without limit.
-Insurance, utility and government spend always earns 0.5/$1, though, but there’s a bonus of 10,000 points when you spend $1,000 on purchases in the first two months.
+Insurance, utility and government spend always earns 0.5/$1, though.

 Points partners (1:1 transfer unless indicated): Virgin Australia Velocity, Cathay Pacific Asia Miles, Singapore Airlines KrisFlyer, Emirates Skywards (4:3), Etihad Guest, Malaysia Airlines Enrich, Thai Airways Royal Orchid Plus, Virgin Atlantic Flying Club, Air New Zealand Airpoints (1=$0.01 Airpoints Dollars), Hilton Honors, Starwood Preferred Guest (2:1).